 From Hand Built Cars, built by OL’ School Garage, Queensland, Australia…

 The artwork and creativity extend to the interior.
 Originally Mexican blankets covered a bench seat and the floor was made from a sheet of plywood.
-We decided on an industrial inspired interior, installing custom made aluminium bomber seats, door cards, dash and floor.
-Although this was a time consuming job, the result was well worth it.
+We decided on an industrial-inspired interior, installing custom-made aluminum bomber seats, door cards, dash, and floor.
+Although this was a time-consuming job, the result was well worth it.

 This roadster sounds amazing, goes hard, and turns heads wherever it goes.
 And we always get a laugh when we take this car to hot rod shows.
 People tend to be drawn to it like a magnet, walking past gleaming hot rods that cost hundreds of thousands of dollars to build without even noticing them.